codyde/kubecon-minilab-contour/README.md

 ### Key Capabilities

-* **Secure Ingress Delegation** - Ingress Delegation allows multiple cluster operator teams to self-manage service access across multiple namespaces in a cluster.
-This functionality protects users from assigning the same path or route configuration to different services which could cause significant outages.
+* **Secure Ingress Delegation** - Ingress Delegation allows cluster operator teams to self-manage service access across multiple namespaces in a cluster.
+Enabled by limiting which namespaces have access to configure virtualhosts and TLS credentials.
 * **Dynamic Reconfiguration** - Updates to Envoy configurations can be applied "live" without the need to restart a load balancer.
+* **Enhanced Load Balancing Capabilities** - Load balance multiple services from a single route, as well as allow service weighting and other load balancing strategies without leveraging annotations.

 ### Environment Overview